Johnny Thunder

 Note: In post-Crisis continuity there was only one Earth, so the younger Dinah was never banished to another dimension and eventually became a founding member of the JLA, event working alongside her mother.
 Larry Lance still died at the hands of Aquarius, but the elder Dinah survived that battle, retired, and later died of cancer.
 (Secret Origins vol. 2 #50)

 During this period, Johnny apparently had a relationship with an unnamed Jicarilla Apache woman in New Mexico.
-He left her after she became pregnant, leaving her heartbroken.
-William Twotrees (aka Willpower, a member of the group Primal Force), later suspected that he was their son.
+He left her heartbroken after she became pregnant.
+Their son, William Twotrees became super-powered and was a member of the group Primal Force.
 (Primal Force #12)

 Limbo and Back Again